 · The energy required in production has been halved compared to the already low energy consumption of other BMW models

-· If it's not using its range extender there are no emissions while driving.
+· If it is not using its range extender, it generates zero emissions while driving.
 This reduces air pollution in urban areas

 · The ECO PRO mode increases the range of the car and cuts electricity consumption